 While the ASA does not take issue with O’Reilly’s personal opinions, the consistent use of unsubstantiated evidence is inexcusable and in need of retraction.

-First, the term ‘heavy weapons’ which O’Reilly defines as ‘mortars, howitzers and machineguns’, is a fabricated term that requires additional clarification.
+First, the term ‘heavy weapons’ which O’Reilly defines as ‘mortars, howitzers, and machineguns’, is a fabricated term that requires additional clarification.
 These three items are defined and strictly regulated by the National Firearms Act of 1934, which falls under the jurisdiction of the BATFE.
-Under the NFA, mortars and howitzers are considered ‘destructive devices’ because they fire projectiles through a barrel which is larger than one-half inch in diameter.1 ‘Machineguns’ are defined as “any weapon which shoots, is designed to shoot, or can be readily restored to shoot, automatically more than one shot, without manual reloading, by a single function of the trigger.”2 In addition to machineguns and destructive devices, the NFA also regulates suppressors, short-barrel rifles, short-barrel shotguns, and “any-other weapons”.3
+Under the NFA, mortars, and howitzers are considered ‘destructive devices’ because they fire projectiles through a barrel that is larger than one-half inch in diameter.
+‘Machineguns’ are defined as “any weapon which shoots, is designed to shoot, or can be readily restored to shoot, automatically more than one shot, without manual reloading, by a single function of the trigger.”
+In addition to machine guns and destructive devices, the NFA also regulates suppressors, short-barrel rifles, short-barrel shotguns, and “any-other weapons”.

 Mr. O’Reilly goes on to state that “you can buy a machine gun and the FBI doesn’t know”, reiterating his point by claiming that at gun shows “you can buy any weapon you want there and there’s no reporting anywhere”.